 Schools Near Jersey City with Game Design Programs

 The Jersey City area has several educational opportunities for budding game designers through various degree and certificate programs.
 This article looks at three schools that are within a 55-minute drive of downtown Jersey City and the relevant programs they offer.
-Information that a prospective student needs, such as enrollment, tuition, graduation rate and acceptance rate, are included in a table at the end of this article.
+Information that a prospective student needs, such as a school's enrollment, tuition, graduation rate and acceptance rate, are included in a table in the following section.

 - Essex County College (ECC) offers an associate's degree in new media technology that includes game design courses.
 This school is in Newark, about nine miles from Jersey City.

-- Another option is Bramson ORT College, approximately 13 miles from the heart of Jersey City with campuses in Queens and Brooklyn.
-Bramson offers an associate's degree and certificate in game design along with an associate's degree in computer information systems with a concentration in game design.
+- Another option is Mercer County Community College, approximately 40 miles from the heart of Jersey City in West Windsor.
+MCCC offers an associate's degree in game design.

-- Long Island University (LIU).
-LIU has a bachelor's degree in digital art and design and a master's degree in game design and development at its CW Post campus (LIU Post) in Brookville, NY, about 30 miles from downtown Jersey City.
+- Long Island University (LIU) has a bachelor's degree program in digital art and design and one in game design and development at its CW Post campus (LIU Post) in Brookville, NY, about 30 miles from downtown Jersey City.

 Comparison of Schools